ddiLab/SageEdu/camera/setup.md

 1. On the Nano, open the system settings
 2. Go to Network
-3. Click on each of the connections labeld "Wired" and look for the one that says "Connected - 100Mb/s"
+3. Click on each of the connections labeld "Wired" and look for the one that says "Connected(ing) - 100Mb/s"
     1. This is the camera
 4. Click on options
 5. Go to the IPv4 settings tab
-6. Click on the "Method" dropdown and select "Shar to other computers"
+6. Click on the "Method" dropdown and select "Shared to other computers"
 7. Check the box next to "Require IPv4 addressing for this connection to complete
 8. Click save

-<h2>Headless</h2>
+<h2>Headless Mode only</h2>

 1. Install nmcli on the Nano by running the following command:
         `sudo apt install network-manager`